aquib12377/MyArduino/libraries/FirebaseClient/README.md

 > [!NOTE]
 > You cannot install Arduino IDE and Arduino library in Microsoft's `OneDrive` folder because the `OneDrive` folder is the sandbox or virtual folder instead of real folder which causes the path error when compilation.

 ## Usages

 For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section for preparing the Firebase project.

-For new library user that the project was setup and prepared, see the [bare minimun examples](/examples/BareMinimum/) to start using this library with minimum code that requires by this library.
+For new library user that the project was setup and prepared, see the [bare minimun examples](/examples/BareMinimum/) to start using this library with minimum code that is required by this library.

-For more examples please click [here](/examples/).
+For more examples, please click [here](/examples/).

 ### Working Principle

-This library can be used in two modes i.e. async mode and await or sinc mode.
+This library can be used in two modes i.e. async mode and await or sync mode.

-With async mode, the task will store in the FIFO queue.
+With async mode, the task will be stored in the FIFO queue.
 The result of the running task can be obtained via the callback function or the proxy object that assign when calling the functions.

 The `AsyncClientClass` is the proxy class that provides the queue for async tasks and also the information of task process when working in await or sync mode.

-The async task that stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).
+The async task that is stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).

-The SSL Client that assign with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.
+The SSL Client that is assigned with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.

-User can assign the network config/identifier object with the `AsyncClientClass` constructor to let the library to monitor the network status when operating the request and response.

-In addition, some additional network tasks will be performed internally in this library to ensure the network client is working normally before process the request and response e.g. WiFi auto-reconnection when disconnected (can be disable when using with WiFi management library), Ethernet module resetting and initializing (can be disable) with MAC and IPs, GSM network reconnection (can be disable).

-If the network config/identifier was not assigned, library will assumed that you are using the native networks that support by the device and core libraries e.g. WiFi, Ethernet and PPP devices e.g. WiFi library in ESP8266, ESP32, Raspberry Pi Pico and Arduino MKR, Ethernet (ETH) library in ESP32 and PPP library in ESP32 device.

-The status of WiFi, Ethernet and PPP network connection will be checked by default in this case.

 The result of a async task can be obtained from the `AsyncResult` class object.
 This object provides the debug, authentication process event, error information and the response payload of the request.

-If no async callback function assigned with the function, the `AsyncResult` class object should be assigned otherwise it will work in sync mode.
+If no async callback function is assigned with the function, the `AsyncResult` class object should be assigned otherwise it will work in sync mode.

 In this case, it should be polling read for new available information from the `AsyncResult` at the end of the loop function.